Cherry Tomato Pasta Sauce

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe is great for low-carb diets, but low-carb or Keto diet followers may want to use higher-fat pork sausage.
-Everything in these Zucchini Noodles with Cherry Tomato Pasta Sauce is a low-glycemic ingredient, and olive oil is a good fat, making this dish perfect for any phase of the original South Beach Diet.
+This Cherry Tomato Pasta Sauce recipe is great for low-carb or Keto diets when it’s made with higher-fat pork sausage.
+Everything in the sauce is a low-glycemic ingredient, and olive oil is a good fat, making this dish perfect for any phase of the original South Beach Diet, but South Beach would definitely prefer chicken or turkey Italian sausage.

 Find More Recipes Like This One: